helm/helm/docs/chart_best_practices/conventions.md

 ## Chart Names

-Chart names should be lower case letters and numbers.
-Dashes (-) are not allowed:
+Chart names should be camelCase case letters and numbers.

 Examples:

 ```
 drupal
 cluster01
-aws-cluster-autoscaler #incorrect do not use dashes in the name
+aws-cluster-autoscaler #not recommend dashes in the name as it will require the use of index to reference as a sub chart
+awsClusterAutoscaler # is the recommended name
 ```

-Neither uppercase letters nor underscores should be used in chart names.
-Dots should not be used in chart names.
+Dots anduUnderscores should not be used due to not being compabitible with DNS names.
+Dashes are not recommended due to subcharts requiring the use of `index` to reference a subchart that has a dash in the name.

 The directory that contains a chart MUST have the same name as the chart.
-Thus, the chart `nginx-lego` MUST be created in a directory called `nginx-lego/`.
+Thus, the chart `nginxLego` MUST be created in a directory called `nginxLego/`.
 This is not merely a stylistic detail, but a requirement of the Helm Chart format.

 ## Version Numbers